Via dei Condotti, Roma

 Gucci located on Via dei Condotti, 8

-If you visit Via Dei Condotti, you should definitely find building № 86.
-This is where the oldest cafe called Antico Caffe Greco is located.
-It has been very popular among famous personalities not only in Italy but also among prominent figures from all over the world since its opening.
+If you visit Via dei Condotti, you should definitely find building № 86, this is where the oldest cafe called Antico Caffe Greco is located since 1760.
+It has been very popular among famous personalities not only in Italy. but also among prominent figures from all over the world since its opening.
 Schopenhauer, Federico Fellini, Byron, Goethe, and Sophie Lauren were the famous cafe visitors.